 - Load Files for Production

-To get to the Bulk Export Utility, click on the tool bar on the upper right hand of the screen: (see Figure 51)
+To get to the Self Service Production tool, click on the tool bar on the upper right hand of the screen: (see Figure 51)

 This will open up a pop-up form that gives you the options for creating your export.
 (See Figure 52)